mwinb/VaporTs/README.md

 ## Validators

-Field decorators can be used to create a DocTsValidator needed in the Validate Decorator.
+Field decorators can be used to create a VaporValidator needed in the Validate Decorator.
 There are two types of Validators:

 ## Primitive